The Ballad of Black Tom: Plot summary

 Meanwhile, Malone and Howard return the stolen page to Ma Att.
 The psychically sensitive Malone believes that Ma Att is a mask hiding a more terrifying presence.
 Suydam abandons his house in Flatbush and occupies three tenement buildings in Red Hook, along with a group of criminals.
 While Malone goes to investigate Suydam’s new residence, Tommy, now going by Black Tom and serving as Suydam’s second-in-command, orders Malone to leave.
 Tommy goes to retrieve the book from Ma Att and Malone follows.
 When Malone arrives, he finds that Black Tom has retrieved the book and has used its power to banish Ma Att to the Outside.
 Malone summons a squadron of officers to go to Suydam’s tenements in Red Hook.
 In the basement of the tenements, he sees what appears to be an altar and encounters Suydam and Black Tom.

 The police officers begin shelling the tenements with machine guns as Black Tom slits Suydam’s throat.
-Black Tom has already killed Howard and used his blood to paint the Supreme Alphabet of the Five-Percent Nation on the walls of the basement.
+Black Tom has already killed Howard and used his blood to paint the Supreme Alphabet on the walls of the basement.
 Tom cuts off Malone’s eyelids, preventing him from closing his eyes against the horrors of the Outside.
 Black Tom kills several officers before disappearing, preferring the company of creatures such as Cthulhu to other humans.

 The tenements collapse; Malone is the only known survivor.
 Malone’s medical team tries to convince him that his visions were the result of stress, but he cannot forget what he saw under the tenements.
 Black Tom is seen again briefly in Harlem, but disappears once more.
 His body is never found.

 Reception

-The Ballad of Black Tom won the 2016 Shirley Jackson Award for best novella, and was a finalist for the 2016 Bram Stoker Award for Best Long Fiction, the Nebula Award for Best Novella of 2016, the 2017 British Fantasy Award for best novella, the 2017 Theodore Sturgeon Award, the 2017 Hugo Award for Best Novella, and the 2017 World Fantasy Award—Long Fiction.

 Slate called it "riveting", "clever", and "compelling", and noted LaValle's comparison of "cosmic indifference" to targeted racist malice and brutality.
 Vice described it as "tightly written, beautifully creepy, and politically resonant", and emphasized that despite its nature as a literary "rebuttal", it is still "a thrilling Lovecraftian tale of mystery, monsters, and madness".

 Nina Allan commended LaValle for "making (...)
 'The Horror at Red Hook' (into) an actual story (...) featuring real characters with real motivations – a claim that can not safely be made for the original tale", but observed that — when compared to the vivid "lunacy" of Lovecraft's writing — LaValle's prose is "grounded and sound in both mind and body" and ultimately "pedestrian".
 Conversely, the Philadelphia Inquirer preferred LaValle's "sharp and direct sentences" to Lovecraft's "spongy prose".